WebAssembly/spec/spectec/test-prose/TEST.md

 3. Assert: Due to validation, val is not of the case REF.NULL.
 4. Push val to the stack.
 5. Execute (BR l).

-execution_of_RETURN_CALL_REF x
-1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop u_0 from the stack.
-3. If u_0 is of the case REF.NULL, then:
-  a.
-Trap.
-4. If u_0 is of the case REF.FUNC_ADDR, then:
-  a.
-Let (REF.FUNC_ADDR a) be u_0.
-  b.
-Execute (RETURN_CALL_ADDR a).

 execution_of_CALL_INDIRECT x y
 1. Execute (TABLE.GET x).